DIVERSITY at LAWRENCE COMMUNITY PRIMARY SCHOOL

 In Year 4 we learn about Islamic Rights of Passage, why Christians celebrate Easter (exploring Christian beliefs about life after death) and Belonging and Identity (Children will think about what 'diversity' means (in terms of the UK population) and they will also consider how opinions are formed about what constitutes a 'minority')

-In Year 5 we examine the religions of Buddhism, Hinduism and the different beliefs within our community.
+In Year 5 we examine the religions and different beliefs within our community.

-In Year 6 we learn about churches, Sikh worship and the community and what happens when we die.
+In Year 6 we learn about and religions and worship.

 ART